evidentlyai/evidently/docs/book/customization/options-for-quality-metrics.md

 ## Available Options

-These options apply to different plots in the Evidently reports: Data Drift, Classification Performance, Probabilistic classification performance, Regression Performance.
+These options apply to different plots in the Evidently reports: Data Drift, Categorical Target Drift, Classification Performance, Probabilistic classification performance.

 You can specify the following parameters: